-Customers are more empowered than ever before.
-As a result, they have very high expectations of the experiences they receive from their service providers.
-Their experiences must make sense within the context of their lives.
-This means they must be meaningful, consistent, and personalized across every channel they interact with.
+Lack of RELEVANCE Lack of CONTEXT Lack of TIMING Lack of EMPATHY Customers are more empowered than ever before.
+As a result, they have very high expectations for the experiences they receive from their service providers.
+Their experiences must make sense within the context of their lives and this means they must be meaningful, consistent, and personalized across every channel with which they interact.

 In business, the optimal outcome of every customer interaction is to provide a great experience while maximizing the customer's value to the company.
-To achieve this, you have to be able to perform the right action in the right channel at the right moment for each customer.
+To achieve this, you must perform the right action in the right channel at the right moment for each customer.